hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `node_labels` - (Optional) A map of Kubernetes labels which should be applied to nodes in the Default Node Pool.
 Changing this forces a new resource to be created.

+* `only_critical_addons_enabled` - (Optional) Enabling this option will taint default node pool with `CriticalAddonsOnly=true:NoSchedule` taint.
+Changing this forces a new resource to be created.

 * `orchestrator_version` - (Optional) Version of Kubernetes used for the Agents.
 If not specified, the latest recommended version will be used at provisioning time (but won't auto-upgrade)

 -> **Note:** This version must be supported by the Kubernetes Cluster - as such the version of Kubernetes used on the Cluster/Control Plane may need to be upgraded first.